 The author and composer of Welcome Home gave permission for her song to be arranged and recorded as part of Hymns and Songs for Living.

 In approximately 1990, Mr. David Goettee began recording at Bias Recording Studio working with Mr. Bill McElroy.
-Following recording some duets with a friend, David began his own first major project, which was the Nostalgic Solos private album.
+Following recording some duets with a friend, David undertook his own first private album project, which was the Nostalgic Solos.
 It was ballads from the 1930's through WWII and a few decades afterward about values that make life worth living, including: love; loss; sorrow; bereavement, dedication; and needed social change.

 In 1991, Ms. Heidi Leah Gerber-Salins began working at Bias Recording Studio, which included assisting Mr. Bill McElroy with audio engineering on several songs on the Nostalgic Solo album.
-Ms. Gerber-Salins also assisted with an in-house production of a limited number of cassettes of that album for friends and family.
+Ms. Gerber-Salins also assisted with in-house production at Bias of a limited number of cassettes of this album for friends and family.

-In 1993, when Mr. McElroy left Bias and Ms. Gerber-Salins became Mr. Goettee’s audio engineer and co-producer.
+In 1993 when Mr. McElroy left Bias, Ms. Gerber-Salins became Mr. Goettee’s audio engineer and co-producer.
 Having just completed the Nostalgic Solos, David began work on what was conceptualized to be a duet album of popular romantic songs, primarily from the 1970's through the early 1990's.